-In 1917 Sidney J. Catts became Governor and nuns were banned from teaching public schools.
+In 1917 the anti-Catholic Sidney J. Catts became Governor and nuns were banned from teaching public schools.
 [Pioneer College]

 On June 3, 1918, the trustees of the San Antonio school district recommended to the county board of education as teachers for the San Antonio public school Sister Marie Dolores and Sister Annunciatta, both of whom had formerly taught at the school.
 The school board rejected both nominations, on motion of Mr. Douglas, seconded by Mr. Larkins.

 In a special session on July 15, 1918, the nomination of the teachers was reconsidered.
 Mr. Douglas moved to reject the nominations and Mr. Larkins moved to accept them.
 The question was settled by Mr. Gaskins, voting with Mr. Douglas to reject them.

 In a special session on Aug.
 19, 1918, the board rescinded a rule made in June 1917 that no teacher be employed who had a relationship with any church other than membership.